-Good question.
 Starting a blog is like staking your claim in the ever-growing online world.
-No one can take it from you, and best of all, you can use it as a springboard to make money online, build an author platform (a must if you want to be traditionally published, although you might be interested in why I turned down a book deal), as a creative outlet, to start an online service business and so much more.
+No one can take it from you and best of all, you can use it as a springboard for so many things:

 So, in addition to teaching people how to start a blog, I also teach them how to turn it into a springboard.

-What makes me different from all the other sites teaching the same?
+What makes my site different from other sites teaching the same?

 No doubt you will find

-hundreds thousands of sites with information like mine, many of which are excellent (and ones I read too).
-I also make a full-time income from my blogging endeavors, blah, blah, blah.
+hundreds thousands of sites with information like mine, many of which are excellent and ones I read too.
+Like them, I also make a full-time income from my blogging endeavors, blah, blah, blah.
 In those ways, I’m not all that different.

 I have an insatiable interest in how the blogging and social media landscape works, so I research, observe and read about it a lot.
 Like a lot a lot.
 And while other bloggers have built large teams and thriving companies, I’ve purposefully stayed nimble and I prefer to keep things minimal.
 Simple is my style.

-The Useletter® is the best place to keep up with all the good things I find while wading through the internet.
-It arrives quietly, once a week, and it’s free of course.
+The Useletter® is the best place to keep up.
+It arrives via email, quietly, once a week, and it’s free of course.
+I fill it with good things I find while wading through the internet.
 I share personal tidbits and behind-the-scenes business-y things in it too.
 Sign up here or at the bottom of the page if you’d like.
 (P.S.
 If you do, don’t forget to check your inbox to confirm your sign up!)